 The thick cloud, the intense excitement, the thrill, the numerous ways and styles to exhale, name them, add the flavor in the cloud, who would not want more of that.
 For a beginner in vaping, this must be something they cannot sleep without wondering what more they could vape.
 The infatuation that vaping brings keeps them on their toes.
 Newcomers in the scene have weird questions like can you vape water?
 Are there water vapor electronic cigarettes?
 Some even go an extra mile to question if the same would apply for alcohol.

 Since PG (Propylene Glycol) and VG (Vegetable Glycerin) are special liquids that you can put in a vape pen, they are a safe landing, unlike water.
-So, many wonders since water is all natural and they can drink it, can they vape water or is there a dedicated water vapor cigarette?
+So, many wonders since water are all natural and they can drink it, can they vape water or is there a dedicated water vapor cigarette?
 So, what is the essence of vaping pure water?
 Why would someone want to inhale very hot steam which could burn their mouth, or cause severe injuries?
 Also, why vape water if it would not give that thick smoke?
 The vape would be too watery to give that ideal vaping experience.

 Don’t Give Vaping Water Too Much Thought